ceceayo/pujakiki-site/docs/01 - grammar.md

 ## Content
 A verb and a thing can have content.
 Content are questions which can be asked about the verb / thing.
 Content exists of a key, the word `re` (written as `:`), a verb or a thing (which can have content inside of content too) or a key (which never has content).
 In case there are multiple pairs of key and verb/thing/key, these are seperated by the word `ra` (written as `,`).

+## Exceptions
+**NEVER** will this language have exceptions on the basic rules which are discussed above.
+Never.